nick-kanakis/Design-Patterns/src/main/java/factory/simpleFactory/staticFactory.md

 # Simple Factory Pattern

-## Definition
-This is not a "official pattern", so no official definition exists

 ## When to use it ?
 When you have a list of a concrete implementations of an interface, and you want a **simple** object that handles the creation of them during run-time instead